Special Educational Needs and / or Disabilities (SEND) - Overview of Provision

 Our Inclusion Manager is Mrs C. Findlay and she has achieved the National Qualification for Special Educational Needs Coordinators.

-Our SENCo, Miss C Dakin, is currently undertaking the National Qualification for Special Educational Needs Coordinator.
+Our SENCo is Miss C Dakin, she has achieved the National Qualification for Special Educational Needs Coordinator.

 We have two teachers of the deaf (TOD) and four signing communicators within the staff.
 All of our staff have experience and are given training in working with hearing impaired pupils.
-We have staff trained in emotional literacy support (ELSA), (further emotional intervention and pastoral support (FEIPS)), and two members of staff have gained the nurture group network qualification.
+We have staff trained in emotional literacy support (ELSA) and two members of staff have gained the nurture group network qualification.

-We have two trained speech and language therapists who work one day a week.
+We have one trained speech and language therapists who work one day a week.

 Our parent support worker has had extensive experience and training on supporting families both at home and in school.